Uganda at the 2000 Summer Olympics: Table tennis

 In total, one Ugandan athlete participated in the table tennis events – Mary Musoke in the women's singles.

-The preliminary round of the women's singles took place from 17–19 September 2000.
+The preliminary round of the women's singles took place from 17 to 19 September 2000.
 Musoke contested group N against Irina Palina of Russia and Song Ah Sim of Hong Kong.
 She lost her first match against Palina 21–9 21–9 21–18 and then lost her second match against Song 21–16 21–9 21–11.
 She finished third in the group and did not advance.